 If your child does have to miss school for a day, or an extended period of time, you must call the school to report it.
 As long as your child is “under your control,” meaning they live with you or you have primary custody of them, you must ensure they attend school.

-- Ordered actions to attend school with the child
+- Orders to attend school with the child.

 Parents of chronically absent kids often receive notices about their child’s truancy.
 If your child has excessive absences or tardies, the school will normally intervene before they report the neglect to CPS.